 - 2.1.
 In terms of rule 4 of the Tariff standard and Procedure Rules, 1998 (hereinafter referred to as "Rules"), the petition was admitted by the Authority.
-However, considering the fact that the distribution license of the Petitioner is valid only till April 2022, the Authority decided to deliberate the term of the MYT period as a separate issue during the hearing.
 Since the impact of any such adjustments has to be made part of the consumer end tariff, therefore, the Authority, in order to provide an opportunity of hearing to all the concerned and meet the ends of natural justice, decided to conduct a hearing in the matter. - 2.2.
-Hearing in the matter was held on August 04, 2021, for which notice of admission / hearing along-with the title and brief description of the petition was published in newspapers on July 14, 2021 and also uploaded on NEPRA website; Individual notices were also issued to stakeholders/interested parties.
+Hearing in the matter was initially scheduled on November 11, 2021, for which notice of admission / hearing along-with the title and brief description of the petition was published in newspapers on October 27, 2021 and also uploaded on NEPRA website; Individual notices were also issued to stakeholders/ interested parties.
+However the hearing was rescheduled and was held on November 16, 2021.